HTML: HTTP

 The World Wide Web is composed primarily of HTML documents transmitted from web servers to web browsers using the Hypertext Transfer Protocol (HTTP).
 However, HTTP is used to serve images, sound, and other content, in addition to HTML.
 To allow the web browser to know how to handle each document it receives, other information is transmitted along with the document.
-This meta data usually includes the MIME type (e.g., text/html or application/xhtml+xml) and the character encoding (see Character encoding in HTML).
+This meta data usually includes the MIME type (e.g., text/html or application/xhtml+xml) and the character encoding (see Character encodings in HTML).

 In modern browsers, the MIME type that is sent with the HTML document may affect how the document is initially interpreted.
 A document sent with the XHTML MIME type is expected to be well-formed XML; syntax errors may cause the browser to fail to render it.
 The same document sent with the HTML MIME type might be displayed successfully since some browsers are more lenient with HTML.

 The W3C recommendations state that XHTML 1.0 documents that follow guidelines set forth in the recommendation's Appendix C may be labeled with either MIME Type.
 XHTML 1.1 also states that XHTML 1.1 documents should be labeled with either MIME type.